A man and his dog hiking in the forest.

 Distance: approx. 250 km

-Trail maps and books: Overview map (PDF), Map Smålandsleden (opens in new tab)
+Trail maps and books: Map Smålandsleden (opens in new tab)

 STF accommodation nearby: STF Gnosjö Hostel